 A person must withhold and pay the withheld tax to IRAS when certain types of payment (e.g. interest, royalty, services etc.) are made to a non-resident.

-Use the Basic WHT applicability calculator to check if WHT is applicable to the payment made to a non-resident.
+Use the WHT applicability guides to check if WHT is applicable on the payment made to a non-resident.

 WHT rates for interest, royalty, service and rent of movable properties, etc.